Who can attend PLEN seminar?

 What kinds of activities will I be participating in during a PLEN seminar?

 Each seminar has its own format based on the topic of the seminar, and you should look at past seminar schedules to get a better idea of what the seminar activities will look like.
-However, all PLEN seminars contain professional development activities such as networking, resume workshops, and informational interview practice.
+However, all PLEN seminars contain professional development activities such as networking, resume workshops, and salary negotiation.
 Most seminars also include an evening networking reception and additional opportunities to bond with your peers and meet women leaders working in a variety of professional fields.

 What does a typical day during the seminar look like?